Folkius/CE_documentation/docs/general/details/categories.md

 Ultimately, the six categories aim to group games with similar characteristics.
 There have been proponents to the separation of particular sub-categories (eg: rhythm within Arcade), but equally there is beauty in conciseness.

-The genre (LINK TBD) listings against games aims to assist in identifying core gameplay characteristics that a user may be seeking, with more granularity than that of the category level.
+The [genre](/general/details/tags) listings against games aims to assist in identifying core gameplay characteristics that a user may be seeking, with more granularity than that of the category level.